Rutland: Unitary authority (1997–present)

-In 1994, the Local Government Commission for England, which was conducting a structural review of English local government, recommended that Rutland become a unitary authority.
+In 1994 the Local Government Commission for England, which was conducting a structural review of English local government, recommended that Rutland become a unitary authority.
 This was implemented on 1 April 1997, when Rutland County Council became responsible for almost all local services in Rutland, with the exception of the Leicestershire Fire and Rescue Service and Leicestershire Police, which are run by joint boards with Leicestershire County Council and Leicester City Council.
 Rutland regained a separate lieutenancy and shrievalty, and thus also regained status as a ceremonial county.

-Rutland was a postal county until the Royal Mail integrated it into the Leicestershire postal county in 1974.
-After a lengthy campaign, and despite counties no longer being required for postal purposes, the Royal Mail agreed to re-create a postal county of Rutland in 2007.
+Rutland was a postal county until Royal Mail integrated it into the Leicestershire postal county in 1974.
+After a lengthy campaign, and despite counties no longer being required for postal purposes, Royal Mail agreed to re-create a postal county of Rutland in 2007.
 This was achieved in January 2008 by amending the former postal county for all of the Oakham (LE15) post town and a small part of the Market Harborough (LE16) post town.